-- 1. Submit proposed PhD committee to the GPAC (via GPA) one week before the start of fall quarter (Sept 18).
-Have a confirmed committee by last day of fall quarter (Dec 15). - a.
+- 1. Submit proposed PhD committee to the GPAC (via GPA) one week before the start of autumn quarter.
+Have a confirmed committee by last day of autumn quarter. - a.
 Discuss options with your advisor now. - b.
 The committee consists of your PI, at least three regular members (two must be Micro graduate teaching faculty), and a GSR.
 It can be larger, but that creates scheduling issues. - c.
 The committee must include a core or joint member of the department.
 We strongly prefer two.

 If your PI is core or joint in the Dept, they count as one of the two. - d.
 The GSR can be an adjunct but cannot be a collaborator or primary, joint, or affiliate of Micro.
 Check that your GSR is eligible here: https://grad.uw.edu/policies/graduate-school-representative-gsr-eligibility/ - e.
-Submit your committee choices to GPA on September 18.
+Submit your committee choices to GPA one week before autumn quarter begins.
 Please also include two names of alternative faculty to fulfill the "core or joint member" requirement.
 The GPAC will review all committees for composition, with the criteria described above.
 Students will then be told that their choices are approved and can contact faculty.
 Do not contact faculty to serve on your committee until you receive approval to do so. - f.
 If you contact all the approved faculty and still cannot assemble a complete committee, please consult your PI for additional options, contact the GPAC with names of alternates, and again wait for permission from the GPAC before you contact faculty to ask them to serve. - g.
-Confirm the final committee composition with GPA and GPC - 2.
+Confirm the final committee composition with GPA and GPC by the last day of autumn quarter - 2.
 Schedule the Topic Exam for a date on or before May 15 - a.
-For fall quarter, begin scheduling immediately after forming the thesis committee - b.
+For autumn quarter, begin scheduling immediately after forming the thesis committee - b.
 For winter quarter exams, begin scheduling at least 3 months before the target exam date